DivijH/optimization-agent/src/README.md

 Contains the main shopping agent implementation that can autonomously browse e-commerce websites and analyze products.
 For detailed information about each component, see the [Shopping Agent README](./shopping_agent/README.md).

 ### `analyze_query.py`
-A/B testing framework for running multiple shopping agents with different personas on the same query.
+Batch testing framework for running multiple shopping agents with different personas on the same query.

 **Default Values:**
 - `--task`: "Dunlap pocket knife"